dsreddy99/stash/docs/concepts/crds/repository.md

   snapshotRemovedOnLastCleanup: 1
 ```

-Here, we are going to describe some important sections of `Repository` CRD.
+Here, we are going to describe some important sections of the `Repository` crd.

 ### Repository `Spec` Section

 `Repository` CRD holds the following information in `.spec` section.

-#### spec.backend
+- **spec.backend**
 `spec.backend` holds the backend information where the backed up snapshots will be stored.
 To learn how to configure `Repository` crd for  various backends, please visit [here](/docs/guides/backends/overview.md).

-#### backend prefix/subPath
+- **backend prefix/subPath**

-`prefix` of any backend denotes the directory inside the backend where the backed up snapshots are being stored.
+`prefix` of any backend denotes the directory inside the backend where the backed up snapshots will be stored.
 In case of **Local** backend, `subPath` is used for this purpose.

-#### spec.wipeOut
+- **spec.wipeOut**
 As the name implies, `spec.wipeOut` field indicates whether Stash should delete respective backed up files from the backend when `Repository` crd is deleted.
-The default value of this field is `false` that tell Stash not to delete backed up data when the user deletes `Repository` crd.
+The default value of this field is `false` which tells Stash not to delete backed up data when the user deletes a `Repository` crd.

 ### Repository `Status` Section

-Stash operator updates `.status` of a Repository CRD every time a backup operation is completed.

-`Repository` crd shows following statistics in status section:
+Stash operator updates `.status` of a Repository crd every time a backup operation is completed. `Repository` crd shows the following statistics in status section:

-#### status.firstBackupTime
+- **status.firstBackupTime**
 `status.firstBackupTime` indicates the timestamp when the first backup was taken.

-#### status.lastBackupTime
+- **status.lastBackupTime**
 `status.lastBackupTime` indicates the timestamp when the latest backup was taken.

-#### status.integrity
+- **status.integrity**

-Stash checks the integrity of backed up files after each backup. `status.integrity` shows result of the integrity check.
+Stash checks the integrity of backed up files after each backup. `status.integrity` shows the result of the integrity check.

-#### status.size
+- **status.size**
 `status.size` shows the total size of repository after last backup.

-#### status.snapshotCount
+- **status.snapshotCount**

-`status.SnapshotCount` shows the number of snapshots stored in the repository.
+`status.SnapshotCount` shows the number of snapshots stored in the Repository.

-#### status.snapshotRemovedOnLastCleanup
+- **status.snapshotRemovedOnLastCleanup**

-`status.snapshotRemovedOnLastCleanup` shows the number of old snapshots cleaned up according to retention policy on last backup session.
+`status.snapshotRemovedOnLastCleanup` shows the number of old snapshots that has been cleaned up according to retention policy on last backup session.

 ## Deleting Repository

-Stash allows the users to delete **only `Repository` crd** or **`Repository` crd with respective backed up data**.
+Stash allows the users to delete **only `Repository` crd** or **`Repository` crd along with respective backed up data**.
 Here, we are going to show how to perform these delete operations.

-**Delete only `Repository` keeping backed up data:**
+**Delete only `Repository` keeping backed up data :**

  You can delete only `Repository` crd by,